spekulatius/PHPScraper/websites/examples/scrape-links.md

 ## Links with Details

-If you are in need for more details you can access these in a similar way as on the images.
-Below an example to access the detailed data of the first link on the page:
+If you are in need of more details you can access these in a similar way as on the images.
+Below is an example to access the detailed data of the first link on the page:

 ```PHP
 $web = new \spekulatius\phpscraper();